Table of contents

 Institutional set-up

-The DPA, created in 2012, co-ordinates India’s bilateral development co‑operation in close collaboration with the Ministry of External Affairs’ regional divisions.
-It manages grants and the Indian Technical and Economic Cooperation Programme, and has four pillars:
+The DPA co-ordinates India’s bilateral development co‑operation in close collaboration with the Ministry of External Affairs’ regional divisions.
+It is structured in four divisions:

-DPA-I deals with project appraisal for the Lines of Credit Programme and loans on concessional terms to developing countries, under the Ministry of Finance’s Indian Development and Economic Assistance Scheme.
-DPA-I handles all lines of credit modalities and projects in Africa, Bangladesh, Bhutan, Nepal and Sri Lanka, as well as housing projects.
+1. DPA-I deals with project appraisal for the Lines of Credit Programme and loans on concessional terms to developing countries under the Ministry of Finance’s Indian Development and Economic Assistance Scheme.

-DPA-IV includes a humanitarian assistance and disaster relief procurement cell.
+4. DPA-IV includes a humanitarian assistance and disaster relief procurement cell and manages cultural heritage restoration as part of India’s cultural diplomacy outreach.

-The Ministry of Finance manages multilateral assistance and exercises administrative oversight for concessional loans and lines of credit provided by the EXIM Bank.
+The Ministry of Finance manages multilateral assistance and exercises administrative oversight for concessional loans and LoC provided by the EXIM Bank.

 Other profiles